kanishkaman/UMC-301-Project/data_preprocessing/README.md

 ### Camera trap images

 Camera trap images were selected from the [WCS Camera Traps](https://lila.science/datasets/wcscameratraps) dataset.
 The training set contains 201,399 images from 323 locations, and the test set contains 60,029 images from 91 locations.
 These 414 locations are spread across the globe.
 A location ID (`location`) is given for each image, and in some special cases where two cameras were set up by ecologists at the same location, we have provided a `sub_location` identifier.
 Camera traps operate with a motion trigger and, after motion is detected, the camera will take a sequence of photos (from 1 to 10 images depending on the camera).
 We provide a `seq_id` for each sequence, and the competition task was to count the number of individuals across each test sequence.
 Species-level annotations are provided for each training image (see `metadata/iwildcam2022_train_annotations.json`).
-The dataset also includes count annotations on 1780 of the 36,292 train sequences (see `metadata/train_sequence_counts.csv`).

 # Data Pre-Processing

 `main.ipynb` contains different function and methods used to extract the data from the provided annotations file.

-The annotation file `training_annotations.json` has the following structure:
+The annotation file `metadata/iwildicam2022_train_annotations.json` has the following structure:
 ```json
 {
   "images" : [image],